 If you are a Tanaza user and would like to activate 802.11v to improve the load balance of client devices in your networks, read this article to learn how to activate 802.11v within the Tanaza platform.

-Request a free trial of our platform and experience the power of managing your WiFi networks from the cloud with Tanaza.
+Experience the power of managing WiFi access points from the cloud with Tanaza.